 Hosted by DATCP and Discovery FarmsThis webinar series, covers a range of conservation topics that producer-led groups around the state are focusing on.
-Each webinar will include the farmer perspective and will have time for plenty of Q&A and discussion.
-Goals: 1.Facilitate farmer exchange to problem solve, try new things and innovate 2.Provide space for farmers and partners to ask questions about the DATCP program 3.Collect information about what is working, what is challenging and what practices are being tried 4.
+Each webinar will include the farmer’s perspective and will have time for plenty of Q&A and discussion.
+Goals: 1.Facilitate farmer exchange to problem solve, try new things and innovate 2.Provide space for farmers and partners to ask questions about the DATCP program 3.Collect information about what is working, what is challenging, and what practices are being tried 4.
 Provide resources for farmer-led groups 5.Evaluate the success of the webinars through surveys and interactive webinars.
-WEBINARS ARE AT 12:00 pm the second Tuesday of each month.

 WATCH THE RECORDINGS!